 That is because the replica High Dunks never have their inscriptions on this little piece of fabric at the correct thickness.

-And so, the leak of attention from the replica manufactures gives us a bonus on spotting fake Nike Dunk High pairs.
+And so, the leak of attention from the replica manufacturers gives us a bonus on spotting fake Nike Dunk High pairs.

-With this being said, let’s have a quick look at the reference image with the fake vs real Dunk High pairs, and after that, we’ll explain the flaws on the fake shoes.
+With this being said, let’s have a quick look at the reference image with the fake vs real Dunk High pairs, and after that, we’ll explain the flaws of the fake shoes.